A green apple

 Health, Wellness, and Fitness Programs

-• Rethink the concept of the Body Mass Index (BMI) which doesn’t account for muscle mass, bone structure, and differences across race and gender.
+• Rethink the concept of the Body Mass Index (BMI), which doesn’t account for muscle mass, bone structure, and differences across race and gender.

-• Challenge workplace conversations about COVID-19 weight gain, as it may be triggering to people with eating disorders or offensive because it reinforces stigma against fatness and fat people.
+• Challenge workplace conversations about weight gain, as it may be triggering to people with eating disorders or offensive because it reinforces stigma against fatness and fat people.

-• If there is an onsite health care office, make sure it has size-inclusive blood pressure cuffs and scales.
+• If there is an on-site health care office, make sure it has size-inclusive blood pressure cuffs and scales.

 Travel